bradwbonn/AS20SPTest/selfguidedwalkthrough.md

-# Amazon AppStream 2.0 EUC Self-Paced Setup Guide
+# Amazon AppStream 2.0 Student Lab EUC Self-Paced Setup Guide
 ### When utilizing remote end user compute solutions, users need to have a consistent application experience regardless of their location, as well as secure access to enterprise resources through a single sign-on portal.
-AWS AppStream 2.0 provides the resources necessary to build, deploy, and stream secure user-installed applications at scale.
+AppStream 2.0 provides the resources necessary to build, deploy, and stream secure user-installed applications at scale.
 All compute, storage, and configurations remain inside the private account environment within AWS, enabling robust security by default.

+### This walkthrough will guide you through the technical implementation steps required for deploying an AppStream 2.0 Stack and Fleet, as well as how to build your custom application image for deployment to said fleet.

 ## Getting Started
 The core components of an AppStream 2.0 deployment consist of the fleet of compute instances that host the Windows OS and application environments, the user-created "golden" images, and finally the stack, which brings together the aforementioned components and presents them to users via a single sign-on access portal.